pegasusict/PLAT/README.md

 Pegasus' Linux Administration Tools is a set of bash scripts that make life easier for the "lazy" admin/new user on Ubuntu.
 PLAT is a suite of scripts which help with tedious repetitive tasks which make up a large portion of Linux administration.
 Currently there's a Post Install script which, as the name suggests, is run right after installing Linux on a computer.
-This script:
- - [x]  adds apt lines to /etc/sources.list,
- - [x]  adds ppa's incl keys,
- - [x]  does an apt update/upgrade/auto-remove/clean cycle,
- - [x]  installs extra packages and software,
- - [x]  generates maintenance script and adds this to cron(server) or anacron(workstation)
- - [x]  in case of a lxc host generates a container maintenance script as well

-More information can be found after the news updates.
+More information can be found under the news messages.
+<<updated: 22nd of march 2018>>
 ---
-### NEWS
+# NEWS

  ## 20180313 UPDATE: The BASH version is now V1.0.0-beta

-* 20180312 update:
+### 20180312 update:
-> Issue #2 & commit e468f7d22e550d860deda08dc2c4d0def20d797a.
+* Issue #2 & commit e468f7d22e550d860deda08dc2c4d0def20d797a.
-> Email functionality broken, has been removed for now, will be added again with a later release.
+* Email functionality broken, has been removed for now, will be added again with a later release.
-> All references to the email funtionality have been commented out or moved to a temporary file.
+* All references to the email funtionality have been commented out or moved to a temporary file.
 ---
 * 20180305 Update:
-> Most of the issues should be gone now, I've added tonnes of functionality based on and/or inspired by
+* Most of the issues should be gone now.
-> feedback I received through various channels.
+* I've added tonnes of features based on and/or inspired by feedback I received through various channels.
-> Constructive criticism and suggestions are very welcome!
+* Constructive criticism and suggestions are very welcome!
 ---

 **Post-Install script:**